chozabu/LinNetLim/readme.md

 ##Running

-Create a python 2.7 env, install requirements and run the UI as root
+Create a python env, install requirements (using requirements.txt for py2 and requirements3.txt for py3) then run the UI as root

     virtualenv env
     . env/bin/activate